-- 8.4.1 Effective September 1, 2016, Quarterly faculty will be compensated at the rate of at least \$636 per credit. - 8.4.2 Effective September 1, 2017, Quarterly faculty will be compensated at the rate of at least \$649 per credit. - 8.4.3 Effective September 1, 2018, Quarterly faculty will be compensated at the rate of at least \$661 per credit. - 8.5 Salary Upon Promotion.
-Faculty promoted during the term of the Agreement will receive the greater of the 2014-15 CUPA average (plus the above general salary increases in Section 8.2 above) for their new rank/title or the amounts below, whichever is greater: - 8.5.1 Faculty members who are promoted from Assistant Professor to Associate Professor seven and one-half percent (7.5%) of the faculty member's current salary. - 8.5.2 Faculty members who are promoted from Associate Professor to Professor ten percent (10.0%) of the faculty member's current salary. - 8.5.3 Faculty members who are promoted from Lecturer to Senior Lecturer five percent (5.0%) of the faculty member's current salary. - 8.6 Retention Increases.
-In the event that a faculty member has received an offer of greater pay from another institution, the faculty member may request that his/her department seek approval from the dean and Chief Academic Officer to make a counter offer.
+- 8.5.1 Effective September 1, 2019, Quarterly faculty will be compensated at the rate of at least six hundred seventy four (\$674) dollars per credit. - 8.5.2 Effective September 1, 2020, Quarterly faculty will be compensated at the rate of at least six hundred eighty seven (\$687) dollars per credit. - 8.5.3 Effective September 1, 2021, Quarterly faculty will be compensated at the rate of at least seven hundred and one (\$701) dollars per credit. - 8.5.4 The minimum compensation for quarterly and part-time overload (PTOL) online course teaching will be nine hundred (\$900) dollars per credit. - 8.6 Salary upon Promotion.
+Faculty promoted during the term of the Agreement will receive the greater of the 2018-20119 CUPA average (plus the above general salary increases in Section 8.3 above) for their new rank/title or the amounts below, whichever is greater: - 8.6.1 Faculty members who are promoted from Assistant Professor to Associate Professor - seven and one-half percent (7.5%) of the faculty member's current salary. - 8.6.2 Faculty members who are promoted from Associate Professor to Professor - ten percent (10.0%) of the faculty member's current salary. - 8.6.3 Faculty members who are promoted from Lecturer to Senior Lecturer five percent (5.0%) of the faculty member's current salary. - 8.7 Retention Increases.
+In the event that a faculty member has received an offer of greater pay from another institution, the faculty member may request that their department seek approval from the dean and Chief Academic Officer to make a counter offer.
 Faculty will need to provide written verification of a bona fide better offer.
-A decision not to make a counter offer may not be grieved. - 8.7 Overload.
-Overload will be compensated at a minimum of the then-applicable Quarterly Faculty rate per credit taught. - 8.8 Chair Compensation in the Colleges.
+A decision not to make a counter offer may not be grieved. - 8.8 Overload.
+Overload will be compensated at a minimum of the then-applicable Quarterly Faculty rate per credit taught.
+The minimum compensation for quarterly and part-time overload (PTOL) online course teaching will be nine hundred (\$900) dollars per credit. - 8.9 Chair Compensation in the Colleges. - 8.9.1 Stipend.

-8.8.1 Stipend.
 A stipend will be paid to each department chair based on the weighted formula below.
 The expectation for department chairs is that they are available during the month of September prior to the beginning of fall quarter.

-Factors: Formulas: FTE of departments Chair receives \$100 per department FTE FTES (average of 4 years) Chair receives \$1,000 for having a UG program or Grad program Major (average of 4 years) Chair receives \$1,500 if the department has a UG and Grad program Base Salary Chair receives a summer stipend of 1/9 of their base salary Chair receives a portion of \$30,000 for FTES depending on Dept's percent of the University's total FTES (Dept FTES/Total FTES 30,000) Chair receives a portion of \$30,000 for Majors depending on Dept's percentage of the University's total Majors (Dept Majors/Total Majors 30,000)
+Factors: Formulas: FTE of departments Chair receives \$100 per department FTE FTES (average of 4 years) Chair receives \$1,000 for having a UG program or Grad program Major (average of 4 years) Chair receives \$1,500 if the department has a UG and Grad program Base Salary Chair receives a summer stipend of twelve thousand (\$12,000) dollars.
+Chair receives a portion of \$30,000 for FTES depending on Dept's percent of the University's total FTES (Dept FTES/Total FTES 30,000) Chair receives a portion of \$30,000 for Majors depending on Dept's percentage of the University's total Majors (Dept Majors/Total Majors 30,000)

-- 8.8.1 Administrative Assigned Time.
-Each department chair will be assigned administrative time in consultation with the college dean ranging from .50 to 1.0.
+- 8.9.2 Administrative Assigned Time.
+Each department chair will be assigned administrative time (which constitutes a release from the teaching portion of workload only) in consultation with the college dean ranging from .50 to 1.0.
 The criteria for assignment include, but are not limited to: - (a) The size of the academic unit using faculty FTE guidelines.

-8-12 faculty = .50 assigned administrative time

-13-20 faculty = .65 assigned administrative time

-21-30 faculty = .80 assigned administrative time

-30+ faculty = 1.0 assigned administrative time
+8-12 faculty = .50 assigned administrative time 13-20 faculty = .65 assigned administrative time 21-30 faculty = .80 assigned administrative time 30+ faculty = 1.0 assigned administrative time